eldimious/gcf-stripe-boilerplate/README.md

 ### Prerequisites ###

-Create an .env.yaml file in project root to register the following required environment variable(we need the Stripe secret key):
+Create an .env.yaml file in project root to register the following required environment variable(we need the Stripe secret key, and a custom api key):
   - `STRIPE_SECRET_KEY: "xxxxxxxxxxxx"`
+  - `API_KEY: "xxxxxxxxxxxx"`

+In order to secure HTTP endpoints we will send as header: `header[api-key]` our own custom **API-KEY**.

 ### Deployment ###